-Information for People who are a Confirmed Case of COVID-19 via PCR or Rapid Antigen Testing, or have Symptoms Compatible with COVID-19 (Presumed COVID-19 Case)
+Information for People who are a Confirmed Case of COVID-19 via PCR or Rapid Antigen Testing (RAT)

 This information is for the general community, and is not applicable for those who work or live in high-risk settings.
 If you or your close contacts work or live in a high-risk setting, please review the information for those associated with high risk-settings.